elastic/universal-profiling-documentation/README.md

 The host-agent versioning scheme is **not aligned with the Elastic stack version scheme**.

-The OS packages downloaded from `relases.prodfiler.com` have a version in their file name.
+The OS packages downloaded from `releases.prodfiler.com` have a version in their file name.

 For container images, you can find a list of versions in the [Elastic container library repository](https://container-library.elastic.co/r/observability/profiling-agent).

+For Kubernetes deployments, the Helm chart version is already used to configure the same container image, unless overwritten with the `version` parameter in values.

 #### Adding symbols for native frames